|Location|| Building 13 |

-Sabrina is a group scientist in the Department of Experimental Oncology at IEO (European Institute of Oncology in Milan, Italy).
+Sabrina is an Assistant Professor (w tenure track) in Microbiology in the Department of Molecular Sciences and Nanosystems at Ca' Foscari University Venice and a Group Scientist in the Department of Experimental Oncology at IEO (European Institute of Oncology in Milan, Italy).
 Here, she is leading a project about gut microbiome in healthy aging and she is interested in understanding the role of gut microbiome in: modulating cancer risk, preventing cancer development and responding to cancer treatment especially for immunotherapy approaches.

 She obtained her PhD in Microbiology in the International Doctoral Program in Biomolecular Sciences at CIBIO, University of Trento (Italy) and she performed her postdoctoral training in the Department of Genetics and Genomic Sciences at Icahn School of Medicine at Mount Sinai (New York, USA) where she developed a viability assay to study: